rafay808/Aboutme/README.md

 Following are the things I have done in my high school Played Varsity Squash
 Was headboy of my school.
-Represented my country in the international olympiad on Astronomy and Astrophysics
+Represented my country in the international olympiad on Astronomy and Astrophysics.